Yes, oaten hay is great for rabbits to eat!

 What about Timothy hay?

 Timothy hay is widely grown in America and is readily available in most pet stores in the USA.
 Unfortunately it does not grow as well in Australia due to our drier climate and different soils.
-Consequently most of the Timothy in Australia is imported, of poor quality (as it has been packaged for so long) and extremely expensive.
+Consequently most of the Timothy in Australia is imported, of poor quality, stale (as its been packaged so long) and extremely expensive.

 Many sites that recommend Timothy are USA based and do not have any experience with oaten hay as it typically is not grown in America.
 Do not feel pressured to buy Timothy just because they say so.